 Dr. Audrey McNamara completed her PhD in 2013.
 Her research focused on George Bernard Shaw and her interests include Irish Studies and Drama studies.
 She is a lecturer in Academic Writing in Practice for the Humanities and is coordinator for College Writing for the Science study abroad programme.
 She is currently co-coordinating and delivering a writing module for Science postgraduate students.
 Audrey is the external examiner for Sligo IT's Research and Writing module.

-Leanne Waters is a final year PhD student in the UCD School of English, Drama and Film.
+Dr. Leanne Waters completed her PhD in 2019 in the School of English, Drama and Film, UCD.
 Her research interests include the nineteenth-century novel, religious studies, Victorian melodrama, and illegitimate theatre more generally.
 She has four years' experience in the publishing industry, working in both fiction and non-fiction, and she published her own memoir in 2011.
 She has also worked extensively in Irish media, including print, radio and television.
 She is particularly interested in helping students improve their writing at the sentence level, and achieve greater clarity by understanding the importance of proper grammar, punctuation, and sentence structure.